TanzeelAkhther/codespace/Docker/Docker basics.md

 To remove the container permanently use rm command, output prints the name back
 ```
 docker rm silly_samet
+docker rm <container_id or name> # we can remove multiple container by provide the name or id dividing them by a space
 ```
 List images present or available on our Host
 ```